hcts-hra/ecpo-segment/README.md

 the ECPO images stored in your local filesystem and to have HTTP access to the ECPO API storing the segmentation annotations.

+The trained models in the `exp` directory are quite large and are therefore tracked via Git LFS, so you will need to install [git-lfs](https://github.com/git-lfs/git-lfs), preferably through your package manager (e.g. `apt install git-lfs`).

 ## Installation

 First, make sure that you have Python 3.5 or newer.
 Then install `dhSegment` by